Sending SharePoint Folders

 The media type and syntax of the response body message for the requests with the restore and send actions: null.

-The following request sends a backed-up SharePoint folder with the specified ID.
+The example shows how to send a backed-up SharePoint folder with the specified ID.

 Authorization: Bearer <Access-Token>